Go to JKU Homepage

 • Where will I live?

-• What is the infrastructure like at the place of study?
+• What is the infrastructure at the university I am interested in like?

-Arrangements for orientation and mobility on the university campus
+Arrangements for orientation and mobility services on campus

-This offer is primarily aimed at highly visually impaired and blind prospective students who have decided to study in Linz.
+This service is primarily intended for severely vision-impaired and/or legally blind prospective students who have chosen to pursue their studies in Linz.